EpsilonSolutions/netscaler-command-reference/docs/dos/dos-policy/dos-policy.md

 ##rm dos policy

 Removes a DoS protection policy from the appliance.
+NOTE: This command is deprecated.HTTP DOS protection feature has been deprecated in favour of AppQoE

 ##Synopsys

-rm dos policy &lt;name>

 ##Arguments